paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

 So the resulting program still runs in O(N/log log N) time, and the implicit constant factor is quite small.
 It should be more than competitive with a good implementation of the classic sieve of Eratosthenes (i.e., without wheels or segmentation).

-### wheel_sieve_fast.cpp
+### wheel_sieve.cpp

 This is a self-contained C++ program, which dynamically allocates the growing array w[].
-It is obtained from wheel_sieve_fast_simple.cpp by minimizing the compressions performed.
+It is obtained from wheel_sieve_simple.cpp by minimizing the compressions performed.

 First notice that once the length of W reaches N, it is not necessary to delete the current prime: it is sufficient to begin deletions with the square of the current prime.
-Now, after the Delete step, the values in w will have no deletions (or zeros) up to p^2.
+Now, after the Delete step, the values in w will have no deletions up to p^2.
 So if p'*p^2 exceeds N (where p' is the next prime), no compression at all is needed.
 Furthermore, compression that is needed can start with p^2.

+Also, the code is engineered for high-performance.
+Function Delete uses SIMD (short vector) processing.
+Function Compress is optimized to avoid slow accesses of the bit array d.
+It instead searches for successive deleted future factors, and uses memcpy to move the sections between them.
+In order to permit fast doubling (then binary) searches, gaps after compression are filled with an even number (rather than 0) that keeps w ordered.

 The resulting code is still essentially a faithful implementation of the abstract algorithm.
-A detailed high-level code animation for N=2000 is shown in this video:
+A detailed high-level code animation (using 0 for padding) for N=2000 is shown in this video:

 [<img src="https://user-images.githubusercontent.com/1209656/200105831-ca678d1f-eaab-4895-8dea-58f04001211f.jpg" width="50%">](https://www.youtube.com/watch?v=-q-CFXLRSY0 "Code animation for N=2000")

 ### wheel_sieve_fast_doubling.cpp

 This is a self-contained C++ program.
-It is obtained from wheel_sieve_fast.cpp by using doubling then binary searches to compute key indexes used for compression and deletion.
+It is obtained from wheel_sieve.cpp by using doubling then binary searches to compute key indexes used for compression and deletion.
 As shown by the "Other" timing category, this has almost no effect on performance, so the increased code complexity is not justified.